hoop33/wry/README.md

 ## Installation
 To install Wry, copy the wry executable to a directory on your path.
 You can obtain the wry executable by either downloading the latest version from the Wry homepage (<http://grailbox.com/wry>) or building it from source.

+## Why Wry?
+Wry probably won't be your only App.net client, or even your main one, unless you live in tmux and terminal Vim.
+Most of your App.net interaction will likely happen in a GUI client.
+You may find yourself using Wry, however, to quickly create a post, find a user, or search a hashtag.

+Wry's potential, however, lies in scripts or plugins.
+With Wry, you can create a cron job to create posts from a file.
+You can create a Vim plugin or Alfred workflow.
+You can create a monitoring job that sends you a text anytime someone mentions your company in a hashtag.
+Ruby, Perl, Python, whatever your scripting language — you can talk to App.net through Wry.

 ## Authorization
 To use Wry, you must have an App.net account.
 Visit <https://join.app.net> to create an account, if you don't already have one.